-An independent review process provides the community and advertisers a channel through which they can appeal decisions made by the Advertising Standards Board.
+An independent review process provides the community and advertisers a channel through which they can appeal decisions made by the Ad Standards Community Panel.
 The review process is available to the advertiser and the person who originally made a complaint.

-As part of its ongoing commitment to international best practice in delivering the advertising self-regulation system in Australia, the Advertising Standards Bureau (ASB) introduced a review process for Advertising Standards Board (Board) decisions in April 2008.
+As part of its ongoing commitment to international best practice in delivering the advertising self-regulation system in Australia, Ad Standards introduced a review process for Community Panel decisions in April 2008.

 The Hon Deirdre O'Connor was appointed as the first Independent Reviewer in April 2008.
-The ASB appointed Mr Mick Palmer, AO APM, as an alternate Independent Reviewer in September 2009, to ensure the operation of the review system in the event of Ms O'Connor's absence.
+Ad Standards appointed Mr Mick Palmer, AO APM, as an alternate Independent Reviewer in September 2009, to ensure the operation of the review system in the event of Ms O'Connor's absence.

 Ms O'Connor and Mr Palmer retired from their positions as Independent Reviewers in 2011.
 Their positions were taken up by the Emeritus Professor Dennis Pearce AO and Ms Victoria Rubensohn AM in August 2011.
 Professor Pearce retired from the position in May 2015.
 His position was taken up by Robin Creyke.

-Victoria is a board member of the Communications Law Centre and Director and Company Secretary of Media Access Australia.
-She has worked in radio and television in Australia and the USA and is a member of the Royal Television Society (UK).
-Victoria has worked extensively internationally in communications institution-building and is co-creator of a United Nations Convention on Disaster Communications.
+Victoria is Chair of Communications Law Centre Ltd, founding director/Company Secretary of Media Access Australia/Centre for Inclusive Design, She has worked in radio and television in Australia and the USA and is a Member of the Royal Television Society (UK).
+Victoria has worked extensively internationally in communications institution-building and is co-creator of the United Nations Convention on Disaster Communications.

 Victoria has chaired government and non-government bodies and committees including: